uwhackweek/hackweeks-as-a-service/docs/services/collaboration-architect.md

 ## Goals

-* Reduce the overwhelm and social anxiety that participants commonly experience as they learn multiple topics and are asked to practice using them within project teams, in a tightly compressed week
+* Reduce the overwhelm and social anxiety that participants commonly experience as they learn multiple topics and are asked to practice using them within project teams, in a tightly compressed week.
-* Support early career participants as they step outside their comfort zone to propose and pitch project ideas and step into leading a project team
+* Support early career participants as they step outside their comfort zone to propose and pitch project ideas and step into leading a project team.
-* Foster inclusive and generative group work in project teams
+* Foster inclusive and generative group work in project teams.
-* Guide the co-development of a cohesive portfolio of tutorials by the Education Team
+* Guide the co-development of a cohesive portfolio of tutorials by the Education Team.
-* Develop opportunities to create longer-lasting connections with each other
+* Develop opportunities to create longer-lasting connections with each other.
-* Cultivate a supportive community that celebrates everyone's accomplishments together
+* Cultivate a supportive community that celebrates everyone's accomplishments together.

-## Range of Activities
+## Range of Hackweek Activities

-### Hackweek Planning
+### Planning

-* Facilitate team planning calls, ensuring all voices are included in the organizing process
+* Facilitate team planning calls, ensuring all voices are included in the organizing process.
-* Guide organizers in developing tutorial content
+* Guide organizers in developing tutorial content.
-* Train organizers to facilitate project task ideation and participant interactions
+* Train organizers to facilitate project task ideation and participant interactions.

-### Hackweek Delivery
+### Delivery

 * Help participants get to know each other through icebreakers and a shared introductory slide deck.
 * Teach participants best practices for project ideation, pitching, team selection and collaboration.
 * Mentor individuals and teams in navigating social interactions and challenges that arise during an event.

-### Hackweek Debrief
+### Debrief

 * Conduct focus groups with participants who volunteer to share their feedback.
 * Facilitate a debrief session with hackweek organizers to learn what works well and what needs to be improved with the planning phase.